Model reduction of parametric ordinary differential equations via autoencoders: representation properties and convergence analysis: Conclusions

 \section{Conclusions}

 In this work, we have presented a data-driven reduced-order modeling method entirely based on neural networks.
-The methodology can be applied to generic ODEs, such as those resulting from the spatial discretization of PDEs.
+The methodology can be applied to generic ODEs, such as those resulting from the spatial discretization of PDEs as presented in the last test case in \Cref{sec:case_4_burgers}.

 Several contributions have been made.
 First, we proved that the set of solutions corresponding to varying parameters forms a $m$-manifold, which can be parametrized using $n \geq m$ coordinates.
 We also established a theoretical link between the number of parameters and the minimum latent dimension required for an exact representation.